IsDaDev/windows-eventlog-archiver/README.md

 import os
 import socket

-# Unique Identifier if multiple logs are safed at the same destination
+# Unique Identifier if multiple logs are used and uploaded to the same destination
 uuid = os.getlogin() + "_" + socket.gethostname()

 # array containing all logs to collect
 logTypes = ["Security", "Application", "System"]

-# max filesize before they get zipped in mb
+# max filesize before they get zipped
 chunkSize = 100 * 1024 * 1024 # 100mb